behdad-22/Canada_Food_Trade_Portfolio/README.md

 ## License and citation

 Code released under the MIT License.
 If you use this repository, please cite the manuscript and the archived version above.
+Code is released under the MIT License.
+Data files are released under CC BY 4.0.